Data Warehouse vs Data Lake (2026)

 Data freshnessNear-real-time (Snowpipe, streaming inserts)Real-time possible (direct file writes)

-You process petabytes.
 At very large scale, object storage is an order of magnitude cheaper than warehouse storage.
-The compute cost savings of running your own Spark clusters (or spot instances) can be significant too.
+Running your own Spark clusters (or spot instances) can be significantly cheaper too.

 -- Data warehouse query (Snowflake)